What septic regulations apply in Genesee County, Michigan?

 Does Genesee County require septic inspections for home sales?

 - Michigan typically requires septic inspections during real estate transactions.
-Genesee County may have additional requirements depending on the property location and system age.
+Genesee County may have additional requirements depending on property location and system age.
 Contact a licensed inspector for guidance.

 What well water contaminants should I test for in Genesee County?